dward2/BME547/Resources/WebServices/flask_web_server.md

 What did the above do?

-`from flask import Flask`  imports the `Flask` class from the `flask` package.
+`from flask import Flask jsonify` imports the `Flask` class and `jsonify` function from the `flask` package.

 `app = Flask(__name__)`
 creates an instance of the Flask class that will run the server.
 It is supplied with the name of the current running module.

 The above server code has two API endpoints:
 * `GET /'` which returns the server status as a string